On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Fibre type in characteristic

-In this section, we sketch the proof of Thm.~\ref{thm} for the maximal fibre type $I_{19}$ in characteristics $p\neq 2$.
+In this section, we sketch the proof of Theorem~\ref{thm} for the maximal fibre type $I_{19}$ in characteristic $p\neq 2$.
 In characteristic zero, this was again included in \cite{St}.

-We employ the same approach and notation as in Sect.~\ref{s:14,p>2}.
-In particular, the proof first determines the elliptic K3 surfaces with a fibre of type $I_{18}$ and then specialises.
+We use the same approach and notation as in Sect.~\ref{s:14,p>2}.
+In particular, the proof first determines the elliptic K3 surfaces with a fibre of type $I_{18}$.
+We find two one-dimensional families (cases 1 and 2 in the proof of Proposition \ref{Prop:19}).
+The family with the simpler equation is distinguished by the existence of a 3-torsion section.
+Then we determine the unique specialisation within the torsion-free family with a fibre of type $I_{19}$.
 Since the proof heavily relies on the help of a machine to factor polynomials, we omit some of the details.
 They can be obtained from the authors upon request.

-\begin{Proposition} The elliptic $K3$-surface over $k$ with a fibre $I_{19}$ is unique.
+\begin{Proposition} The elliptic $K3$-surface over $k$ with a fibre of type $I_{19}$ is unique.
 Its equation can be given as

 This surface has discriminant $\Delta=4 T^5+5T^4+18T^3+3T^2+14T-31$. \end{Proposition}